-Today, spending with a credit card isn’t anything out of the ordinary.
-In fact, they’re a very popular way to buy items and pay for them at a later date – usually in instalments.
+Spending with a credit card isn’t anything out of the ordinary.
+They’re a very popular way to buy items and pay for them at a later date.

 If you use them sensibly, then they can be a real benefit to your life.
-But if not, then they can very easily spiral into a very expensive form of borrowing and leave you with a balance that could take years to pay back.
+If not, they can very easily spiral into a very expensive form of borrowing.

-As such, on this page, you’ll find information about the different types of credit cards, how people fall into debt with their credit cards and advice on how you can deal with your credit card debt.
+In this article, we’ll examine credit cards, including the different types of credit cards available, how people fall into debt with their credit cards, and advice on how you can deal with credit card companies and handle your credit card debt.

 What are the different types of credit cards?